Setting up OpenBSD in VMware Fusion

 Step 3: OpenBSD Installation

 Now just go ahead and start it up.
-You don’t have to put anything into the boot> prompt, just wait for it to go.
+You don’t have to put anything into the boot>

-When prompted to Install, Upgrade, Autoinstall, or Shell: Type I and click Enter.
+When prompted to Install, Upgrade, Autoinstall, or Shell: Type I

-I use the standard QWERTY US layout, if you don’t then use L to list all the available options.
-I’m just going to type us and continue.
+I use the standard QWERTY US layout, if you don’t then use L

 System hostname?
-I just used OpenBSD-vm.
+I just used OpenBSD-vm

-On the network interfaces part, it will show you em0 and vlan0. em0 is the one you want to go ahead and autoconf.
+is the one you want to go ahead and autoconf.
 Then skip the vlan0 one.

-Default option for the DNS domain, my.domain.
+Default option for the DNS domain, my.domain

 Then you’ll need to provide the password for the root account, this won’t show up in the terminal so remember where you were.

-The next prompt will ask you if you want to enable sshd(8) by default.
-I chose to select no since I’m just using this vm locally.
-If you plan to integrate this into a larger environment or run it without a DE, the go with yes.
+since I’m just using this vm locally.
+If you plan to integrate this into a larger environment or run it without a DE, the go with yes

-Do you expect to run the X Window System. yes, I do plan to use the window system.
-Again, if you intend to use this vm in a minimal box, the choose no.
+, I do plan to use the window system.
+Again, if you intend to use this vm in a minimal box, the choose no

 Do you want the X Windows System to be started by xenmod(1).
-I chose yes for this because I intend to let OpenBSD to do the work for me.
+I chose yes

-Setup a user?
-I’m going with no, but if you are going to use this VM for an extended period of time then type in a username.
+, but if you are going to use this VM for an extended period of time then type in a username.

 I’m leaving the default timezone.

 Which disk is the root disk?
-I only have one disk to by default it’s sd0.
+I only have one disk to by default it’s sd0

 Use (W)hole disk MBR, whole disk (G)PT or (E)dit?
-I left the default whole since this is a simple VM and I don’t need the complications of GPT.
+I left the default whole

 Use (A)uto layout, (E)dit auto layout, or create (C)ustom layout?
-I left this as a since I’m not going to overcomplicate it.
+I left this as a

 Now the file sets stuff, all of the file sets are on the installation CD.
 And all of the default settings will select this.

-On the Directory does not contain SHA256.sig. part, type yes to ignore that part.
+On the Directory does not contain SHA256.sig. part, type yes

 Now the installation wizard will install all the necessary sets and you’ll be promted for the location of more sets.
-The default done is fine.
+The default done

 Now I actually got prompted to fix the time which I did confirm.